oac1771/rust_node/README.md

 curl -X POST -d '{"meta_data": "info", "data": {"foo": "hi"}}' http://localhost:8000/register/<your wallet address>
 ```

 Now send authentication request to smart contract which will emit an event that our node is listening for.
-You need to update the `CONTRACT_ADDRESS` variable to be the value of the address that was returned from `yarn deploy`.
-Additionally, you must update the `PRINCIPAL_CREDS` variable and provide the address and private key of the wallet that you registered earlier.
+You must update the `PRINCIPAL_CREDS` variable and provide the address and private key of the wallet that you registered earlier.

 ```shell
 cd contract